bor0/gidti/manuscript/chapter4.md

 postulate A_inst : a -> b -> A a b
 ```

 With the `postulate` keyword we can define axioms which are functions that satisfy the types without giving an actual argument for construction.
-With the command `:t` we can check the type of an expression, so as a result we get:
+With the command `:t` we can check the type of an expression, so as a result, we get:

 ```
 Idris> :t A